 These vegan dumplings are absolutely delicious.
 Great to meal prep ahead of time then freeze.
-Made with vegetables like carrots, ginger, green onions, cabbage, mushrooms and tofu.
+Made with simple and healthy ingredients like like carrots, ginger, green onions, cabbage, mushrooms and tofu.

 - vegan & vegetarian